babab/simphplist/README.rst

-Paulos
-######

-Paulos is a PHP Authentication of Users Library and Other Stuff.
+Simphplist
+##########

-It is a mini-framework with anti-framework features or in other words a collection of losely coupled components that helps you with shortcuts and clean API's for writing the most common idioms when developing web applications in PHP (MySQL handling, Simple ORM, Authentication, Validation, Typechecking).
+Simphplist is a mini-framework with anti-framework features or in other words a collection of losely coupled components, that helps you with shortcuts and clean API's for writing the most common idioms when developing web applications in PHP (MySQL handling, object mapper, authentication, validation, typechecking).

 It is designed to be used as a minimalistic base for writing custom (frameworks for) applications.
-Paulos is carefully designed to allow using it alongside any other (custom) framework.
+Simphplist is carefully designed to allow using it alongside any other (custom) framework.

 Features / Components